BGAKSHAYA/fiction/README.md

 - The dimensionality reduction technique called PCA is performed on these vectors to reduce the vector dimensions from 100 to 2.
 - These 2 features for 5 chunks(Total 10 features ) are concatenated to the rest of the features.
 - Hyperparameter tuning is performed using different vector sizes such as 300,500.
 Also, different techniques for dimensionality reduction are used such as MDS, ICA

+To run this code install latest version of gensim,nltk and sklearn

 Git link to the branch:
 https://github.com/BGAKSHAYA/fiction/tree/Feature-1